Published 2026-04-06 · 15 min read·Updated Jun 3, 2026

 • FAA licensing & environmental litigation at Boca Chica

-This SWOT analysis examines SpaceX's strategic position at the most consequential moment in commercial space history.
+This SWOT analysis examines SpaceX's strategic position at the most consequential moment in commercial space history — now grounded in audited S-1 figures rather than estimates.

 SpaceX Company Overview